 - 8 technical courses (24 credits) in engineering/technology management

 - 5 electives from any area of engineering or science

 - 19 credits in business including communication, leadership, finance & accounting, marketing, and management.

 For the 24 credits in the 8 technical courses, students choose 3 courses in general Engineering Management and then 5 courses from any field in engineering or science.
 These engineering or science courses could be concentrated within a discipline, as shown below or can be general.
-Students are limited to a total of 9 credits of undergraduate courses (400 level) that can contribute towards the 24 credits.

 Engineering Management Courses (Required to take 3 out of 8 science courses from the following list)

 - 16:137:560 Fundamentals of Systems Engineering for Engineering Management (**recommended course) (Fall)